 - Click Create.

 - Select a template layout; you can edit this choice later.
-If you do not select a template while creating the page, Template 1 will be the default.

-After selecting a template, you'll see your new page with a title, a template-specific content block, and an action menu.
+- After selecting a template, you'll see your new page with a title, a template-specific content block, and an action menu.

 Each content block will be labeled with its type, display a content preview, and provide options to delete or edit the block.
 Upon creation, blocks will default to an HTML type; this can be changed from the drop-down menu to the left of each block's Cancel and Save buttons.
 Choices include Asset, Carousel, Collection, Folder, Folder Assets, HTML, and Divider, described in more detail below.